How Can a Lawyer Help You Collect Unpaid Overtime Wages in Texas?

 What Options Do You Have if Your Employer Has Not Paid You Overtime?

-If your employer is wrongfully withholding payment for overtime hours, it is important to act quickly to protect your rights.
+If your employer is wrongfully withholding payment for overtime hours, acting quickly to protect your rights is important.
 There are several options available.

 First, talk to your employer.
 It is possible your employer inadvertently failed to compensate you.